-If you live in Royston Town or the rural areas around it, and are interested in how your community is policed, then your local officers want to hear from you.
-They want to know your views on what issues you think they should be focussing on for the next six months.
+If you live in Royston Town or the rural areas surrounding it, and are interested in how your community is policed, then your local officers want to hear from you.
+They need to know what issues you think they should be focussing on for the next six months.

 The current local priorities for Royston Town and Rural Royston are:

-To use echo (opens in a new window) go to- https://bit.ly/police-royston.
+To have your say about what your local officers focus on in your area use our community feedback platform - ‘echo’.
+Go to- ECHO Royston (openns in a new window).
 All feedback is anonymous, so if you are referring to a specific location please include as much information as possible.

 If you are a member of OWL - our Online Watch Link – you can also complete our special priority setting survey which will have been emailed to you.
 If you are not already a member and want to sign up to complete the survey and also receive police messages about a range of topics including burglaries, scams and missing people in your local area, go to OWL (opens in a new window).

-“We need input from our local communities to help us capture all of the issues that are impacting on them,” explained Royston Neighbourhood Sergeant Jon Vine.
+“Your local officers have been working hard to tackle the issues raised during our last priority setting process.
+Now we again need input from our local communities to help us capture all of the issues that are impacting on you,” explained Royston Neighbourhood Sergeant Jon Vine.